jdheywood/dashboard/README.md

 * Open dash.html in dash-poc folder to see ideas for the UI

 * TODO:
-* Review js frameworks for integration with Api
+* Review js frameworks for integration with API
-* Build out OAuth for bitbucket
+* Build out OAuth for bitbucket in API
 * Build SPA
 * Integrate API and SPA